antronerds/r2-tutorials/docs/tSNE_dimensionality_reduction.md

 Step 3: Perplexity sweeps for t-SNE maps
 ----------------------------

 What perplexity value is the best option for your dataset of interest?
 This depends on the embedded structure (the subgroups), and even what you personally would like to visualize (the way the samples are layed out).
 To assess the robustness of the layout as well as the effect that the perplexity parameter has, the R2 platform performs a perplexity sweep.
-The analysis will be run repeatedly, starting with a value of 5, and stopping at a perplexity value of 50 if the size of the dataset permits.
+The analysis will be run repeatedly, starting with a value of 5, and stopping at a perplexity value of 50, if the size of the dataset permits.

-1. In order to generate an overview of all possible perplexities you have to set the number of perplexities to "ALL" and color by track modus to eg: histology in the "Adjustable Settings".
+1. In order to generate an overview of all possible perplexities you have to set the number of *Perplexity* to 'all' and *Color by Track* modus to eg. 'primary_site' in the 'Adjustable Settings' box.

   ![](_static/images/Samplemaps/Tnse_cellbroad_allperplexity.png "Figure 6: All perplexities")